-

 • Epitome Home Care Agency should identify who the local Prevent lead is in case advice is needed

 • If Epitome Home Care Agency is asked to provide information to the Channel Panel or Prevent Multi- Agency group it is Epitome Home Care Agency’s responsibility to respond within a set time frame outlined by the Prevent Chair and/or Administrator.
-It is also Epitome Home Care Agency’s responsibility to notify the Channel Panel of relevant changes in circumstances or provide an update on progress/intervention
+It is also Epitome Home Care Agency’s responsibility to notify the Channel Panel of relevant changes in circumstances or provide an update on progress/intervention5.5 Training

 • WRAP (Workshop to Raise the Awareness of Prevent) is an hour/2 hour long DVD led interactive workshop.
 It is aimed at frontline staff as well as the community.